Raezroth/Linux-ARM-Gaming-Chroot/Docs/install-box86_64.md

 sudo apt install ./box*.deb
 ```

-If you are using `chroot` command or `systemd-nspawn` with the `-b` boot flag, you will have to copy the binfmt files to the host.
+If you are using `chroot` command or `systemd-nspawn` without the `-b` boot flag, you will have to copy the binfmt files to the host.

 From host terminal run